kptdev/kpt/site/reference/cli/fn/sink/README.md

 kpt fn sink [DIR] [flags]

 DIR:
   Path to a local directory to write resources to.
-Defaults to the current working directory.
-  1. If the directory doesn't already exist, it will be created.
-  2. If the directory already exists, the existing files in it are not deleted.
+The directory must not already exist.
 ```

 <!--mdtogo-->